Right off the bat, here’s your first lesson in a compelling call-to-action.

 As the name suggests, this tool will help you figure out exactly how far the user scrolls before closing the website.
-So, if you find that users are leaving before reaching the point where you are have placed the call to action button, consider moving it higher.
+So, if you find that users are leaving before reaching the point where you have placed the call-to-action button, consider moving it higher.

 Examples Of Calls to Action